 The institute’s history

 Technical research and teachings look back on a 120 year old tradition in Darmstadt.
 In 1976, metal forming evolved from the Institute for Machine Tools.
 Prof. Dr.-Ing.
 Dieter Schmoeckel became head of the new founded Institute for Metal Forming (IfU).
 Since 1989 the institute bears today’s name Institute for Production Engineering and Forming Machines (PtU) and is led by Professor Dr.-Ing.
 Dipl.-Wirtsch.-Ing.
 Peter Groche since 1999.

 The Institute for Production Engineering and Forming Machines, led by Professor Dr. Ing.
 Dipl.
 Wirtsch.
 Ing.
-Peter Groche, is organised in three technical departments:
+Peter Groche, is organised in four research departments:

 - Process Chains and Forming Units